 Last year Etihad’s CEO said it’s “possible the aircraft will fly again once more under the Etihad brand but only if certain market conditions are met.”

 He offered that any plan to bring back the Airbus A380 would only be temporary, a “stopgap” until the Abu Dhabi-based carrier takes deliveries of new widebody aircraft currently on order from Boeing and Airbus.
 They have a new business class seats for their Airbus A350s with no first class cabin.

-Now there’s a report that they’ll bring back 3 A380s next year, operating to London, Sydney and Paris from Abu Dhabi.
+It’s been expected that they’d bring back 3 A380s, operating to London, Sydney and Paris from Abu Dhabi.

 Etihad Airways are expected to bring back 3 Airbus A380s.
 Initially in the first 12 months, they will flying to the following destinations;

 London Heathrow 5x weekly